-Abstract:
+Abstract

-Present experiment carried out during Kharif, 2019 at Jawaharlal Nehru krishi Vishwavidyalaya, Jabalpur, Madhya Pradesh, India.
+The present experiment was carried out during Kharif, 2019 at Jawaharlal Nehru krishi Vishwavidyalaya, Jabalpur, Madhya Pradesh, India.
 A total of 500 accessions were evaluated and observations were recorded on twelve traits viz., days to flower initiation, days to fifty percent flowering, days to maturity, plant height (cm), number of primary branches per plant, number of secondary branches per plant, number of capsules per plant, number of seeds per capsule, capsule length (cm), 1000 seed weight (g), seed yield per plant (g) and oil content (%).
 REML analysis revealed significant differences among the 500 accessions for all the traits.
 It indicates an adequate amount of genetic variability present among the accessions for yield and yield attributing traits.
-PCV values are higher than GCV values under study.
+Phenotypic coefficients variation values were higher than Genotypic coefficients variation values under the study.
 High heritability was recorded for all the traits under experiment.
-Genetic advance as percentage of mean recorded low. medium, high magnitudes.
+Genetic advance as percentage of mean recorded low for traits days to flower initiation, days to 50% flowering, days to maturity.
+Medium for traits oil content (%), plant height, number of seeds per capsule, whereas traits capsule length, number of capsule per plant, thousand seed weight, number of primary branches per plant, seed yield per plant, number of secondary branches per plant recorded in high magnitudes.
 This result indicates preponderance of additive gene effect, which will help to make selection in early segregating generation.

-Keywords: Sesame, Genetic variability, heritability, GCV, PCV
+Keywords: Genetic variability, Genotypic coefficients variation, heritability, Phenotypic coefficients variation, Sesame.

-Introduction:
+Introduction

 Sesame (Sesamum indicum L.) is an important oil seed crop and one of the ancient oil seed crops, belonging to Pedaliaceace family.
-It is considered as the "Queen of oilseeds" as the seeds are major source of various micro elements Iron (Fe), magnesium (Mg), Copper (Cu) and some important vitamins (B1, E).
-It is cultivated in most of the parts of world and majorly in Asia, Africa and South America (Anila Kumar et al., 2010).
+It is considered as the "Queen of oilseeds" as the seeds are major source of various micro elements Iron (Fe), Magnesium (Mg), Copper (Cu) and some important vitamins (B1, E).
+It is cultivated in most of the parts of the world and majorly in Asia, Africa and South America (Anila Kumar et al., 2010).
 In sesame seeds calcium content is three times higher than milk (Morris,2002).
-Iron deficiency causes anaemia, IDA has shown more worse consequences in children than adults which leads to fatigue, weakness and irritability resulting in impaired mental development and disease susceptibility (Khush et al., 2012).
+Iron deficiency causes anaemia, which has been proven to have severe effects in children than in adults, resulting in fatigue, weakness, and irritability, as well as impaired mental development and disease susceptibility.
+(Khush et al., 2012).
 Sesame oil has high amount of fatty acid content and high levels of fat and protein.
+Mostly, sesame is consumed in the form of oil and meal which is increasing in India and globally mainly due to changing consumption patterns and increasing health awareness and its consumption estimated was USD 6.67 billion in 2019, and may reach USD 7.56 billion by 2027, with a CAGR (compound annual growth rate) of 1.5% (FAOSTAT, 2020).

+Existence of variation is a prerequisite for any crop improvement programme to succeed in any crop (Hoisington et al., 1999) and the ability to identify this genetic variation and exploiting it is of immense value for planning efficient breeding programme to improve the yielding potential of genotypes.
 Knowledge on genetic parameters like variability, heritability and genetic advance are the pre requisites to improve any crop breeding programme.
-The success of any crop improvement programmes mostly depend on the existence of genetic variability in the accessions which were evaluated.
-Genetic variation among characters is important for selecting desirable genotypes and provides strong genetic base and selective breeding.
+The success of any crop improvement programmes mostly depend on the existence of genetic variability in the accessions evaluated.
+Genetic variation among characters is important for selecting desirable genotypes and provides strong genetic base for selective breeding.
 Studies on heritability, GCV, PCV, genetic advance can help us to get clear information of the traits under study and know the gene action and breeding methods to be employed.
 Keeping this in view, the present experiment was conducted to evaluate genetic variability in dark brown sesame accessions.

-Materials and methods:
+Materials and methods